ljd42/new_arch_switch/testing-howto.md

 # How to test

+## Running thread metric with twister

-- Run test on main.
+- Run test on main
 ```
 west twister --device-testing --device-serial /dev/ttyACM0 --device-serial-baud 115200 -p stm32h750b_dk -T tests/benchmarks/thread_metric --timeout-multiplier 0.33 -v
 ```
+You need to adapt the serial device (here /dev/ttyACM0) and target board (here stm32h750b_dk) to match your development environment / target board.a

 Have a nice break now...
 The compilation takes 1-5 minutes (depending on your build machine).
-The benchmark alone **takes ~12 minutes** to run
-(8 tests, each 90 seconds).
+The benchmark alone **takes ~12 minutes** to execute (8 tests, each 90 seconds).

 - Run test on [PR 85248](https://github.com/zephyrproject-rtos/zephyr/pull/85248)
 ```